This Fact Sheet is not relevant in your region

 The scheme is available to all UK businesses with a UK bank account and UK PAYE scheme.

-- Until the scheme is reviewed in January 2021, HMRC will pay 80% of wages up to a cap of £2,500 per month for the hours that an eligible employee is furloughed.
+- For July 2021, HMRC will pay 70% of usual wages up to a cap of £2,187.50 per month for the hours that an eligible employee is furloughed.

 - For claims up to 31 October 2020, the deadline was 30 November 2020.